micmarsh/clojure-pure-io/gist.md

 ```
 `println'` takes a variable number of arguments, just like `println`, but returns an instance of `PerformIO`, a data structure that *represents* printing the arguments, rather than printing them right away.

-`read-line'` is a great illustration of the "data structures for side effects" conconcept: it's not a function, because it doesn't have to be.
+`read-line'` is a great illustration of the "data structures for side effects" concept: it's not a function, because it doesn't have to be.

 Now, to put it all together:
 ```clojure